 United Way of Gordon County is a local 501(c)(3) non-profit organization serving the Gordon County area.
-We work every day to advance the common good by investing in quality human service programs and by working with philanthropists, businesses, churches, local governments, and dedicated community volunteers to create lasting and measurable changes.
-United Way creates opportunities for all by focusing on the building blocks for a good life: Education, Basic Needs, and Health.
+We partner with local non-profits to create lasting and measurable change.
+United Way focuses on the building blocks for a good life: Education, Basic Needs, and Health.

 United Way Worldwide Membership Standards

 At United Way, we know success is measured by how our mission is achieved — to make measurable improvements in communities.
 Setting high standards for ourselves and for our local partners is critical for that success.
 Annually, all United Ways certify their adherence to standards that include comprehensive requirements for financial reporting, governance, ethics, diversity, and operations.
 Specifically, United Ways must meet the following:

 All United Ways must be tax-exempt under Section 501(c)(3) of the Internal Revenue Code as well as corresponding provisions of other applicable state, local or foreign laws or regulations

 United Ways are governed by active, responsible, and voluntary governing boards to ensure effective governance over the policies and financial resources of the organization.
 These boards are responsible for United Ways delivering on their mission to advance the common good.

 All United Ways follow locally adopted codes of ethics for volunteers and staff that include provisions for ethical management, publicity, fundraising practices and full and fair disclosure.